’90 Day Fiance’ Danielle Mullins Accuses Mohammed Jbali Of Scamming Fans

 “He had several Facebook pages but denied using them as a way to solicit money from various women.
 Mohamed took several trips without me to New York, South Carolina, Atlantic City and Las Vegas.
 He denied meeting other women on those trips and insisted that they were for various job interviews.
 None of the trips resulted in a job.”

-The 90 Day Fiance also recounted an instance where Mohamed told her that he will be going on another vacation for his brother’s wedding in Tunisia.
+The 90 Day Fiance also recounted an instance where Mohamed told her that he would be going on another vacation for his brother’s wedding in Tunisia.
 He, however, refused to tell her the details of the trip.
-Danielle later found out that Mohammed has befriended a wealthy woman from New York, who not only financed his trip, but sent him “large sums of money.”
+Danielle later found out that Mohammed has befriended a wealthy woman from New York, who not only financed his trip but sent him “large sums of money.”

-The woman later claimed that she was pregnant with Mohamed’s child but Danielle soon squashed her claims, saying that she was jut a crazed fan seeking attention.
+The woman later claimed that she was pregnant with Mohamed’s child, but Danielle soon squashed her claims, saying that she was just a crazed fan seeking attention.
 After Mohamed returned from the trip in October, the 90 Day Fiance star got into another affair.
 Danielle claimed that the mistress also sent her husband money, saying that she even found the Western Union receipt to back her claims up.
 She also found out that Mohamed had plans of moving with the woman in Canada.

 When Danielle found out about the affair, she decided to confront Mohamed.
 But instead of trying to save their marriage, she claimed that Mohamed only went back to his abusive ways.